hector-gomez/ruter-pebble/config/libs/ruter-js/README.md

 Add the `dist/ruter.js` file to your web page.
 A global `Ruter` object will be available.
 See the _Library API_ section for detailed information.

+### Dependencies

+Currently the library depends on [Zepto](http://zeptojs.com) to make the Ajax calls (see `ApiConnector.ts`) because the Ruter rest API does not support CORS and it is therefore necessary to use JSONP.
+Since [Slate](http://pebble.github.io/slate) (Pebble's frontend framework) ships with Zepto it was chosen for this task.
+However, if the library was to be released independently this needs to be addressed.

 ### Browser support

 Key browser versions not supported: